Incidents

 Feedback and complaints

-If you wish to make a complaint or provide any feedback to Mable, please fill out this form.
+To make a complaint or provide feedback, please fill out our Feedback and Complaints form.

 Incidents are “an act, omission, event, or circumstance that causes harm, damage or loss, or could reasonably be expected to cause harm, during or in connection with an arranged service between Mable platform users”.